 The U.S. EPA (Environmental Protection Agency) will assume the low limit values determined by California law from 2017 on.
 Additional countries in the world are also expected to assume the low limit values in the coming years.

 We have already developed solutions to meet these challenges (NGFS) and will continue to refine them so that plastic tanks will remain successful in the future.

 Emission standards include a reduction of nitrogen oxide (NOx) in exhaust, especially in vehicles with a diesel engine (Euro V, Euro VI).
-An aqueous urea solution is sprayed into the exhaust line which breaks down NOx into nitrogen and water.
-Kautex provides tank systems for this SCR technique.

 Dr.-Ing.
 Ulrich Karsch